Attending a Natural Burial

-Visitors enter the Dalton Woodland Burial Ground at their own risk and should recognise that they need to take care on uneven and possibly muddy or slippery ground; suitable footwear such as sturdy shoes, Walking or Wellington boots should be worn.
+Visitors enter the Dalton Woodland Burial Ground at their own risk and should recognise that they need to take care on uneven and possibly muddy or slippery ground; suitable footwear such as sturdy shoes, walking boots or Wellington boots should be worn.

 Please use common sense and avoid the woodland in storms or periods of high winds.

-Full directions on how to find the burial ground can be found on the Our Location page.
+Directions to the burial ground can be found on the Our Location page.